-Adjusted Operating Income in North America increased by \$32.9 million to \$236.6 million or 8.4% of sales for the year ended December 31, 2018 from \$203.7 million or 7.0% of sales for the year ended December 31, 2017 despite lower sales as previously explained.
-Adjusted Operating Income in North America was positively impacted by productivity and efficiency improvements at certain operating facilities and general sales mix including new and replacement programs that launched, and old programs that ended production, during or subsequent to the year ended December 31, 2017; partially offset by operational inefficiencies and other costs at certain other facilities including higher SG&A expenses, as previously explained, upfront costs incurred in preparation of upcoming new programs and related new business in the process of being launched, and higher tariffs on steel.
+Adjusted operating income in North America decreased by \$7.8 million to \$228.8 million or 7.5% of sales for the year ended December 31, 2019 from \$236.6 million or 8.4% of sales for the year ended December 31, 2018 on higher sales as previously discussed.
+Adjusted Operating Income as a percentage of sales in North America was negatively impacted by the UAW strike at General Motors, which resulted in approximately six weeks of lost production sales and corresponding contribution during the months of September and October; operational inefficiencies and other costs at certain other facilities including upfront costs incurred in preparation of upcoming new programs and related to new business in the process of being launched; and higher year-over-year research and development costs and SG&A expenses as previously explained.
+These negative factors were partially offset by productivity and efficiency improvements at certain operating facilities, and an improvement in general sales mix including new and replacement programs that launched, and old programs that ended production, during or subsequent to the year ended December 31, 2018.